FtuoilXelrash/CelestialBarrage/README.txt

 Global Settings:
 {
   "IntensitySettings": {
-    "DamageMultiplier": 1.0,
+    "DamageMultiplier": 0.5,
     "ItemDropMultiplier": 1.0,
     "Mild": { ... },
     "Medium": { ... },
     "Extreme": { ... }
   }
 }
-- DamageMultiplier (float): Global multiplier for all rocket damage (default: 1.0 = 100% full damage).
+- DamageMultiplier (float): Global multiplier for all rocket damage (default: 0.5 = 50% damage).
 Applies to all intensity levels.
 - ItemDropMultiplier (float): Global multiplier for all item drop quantities across all intensity levels (default: 1.0 = 100%).
 Scales the min/max ranges for all dropped items.
 Use 0.5 for 50% drops, 2.0 for double drops, etc.

 Below are the default configurations for each intensity level: